roadkell/puny-switcher/README.en.md

 On the other hand, if you already have a favourite keyboard remapper (or just prefer a modular approach), it is likely possible that it can be set up to work with Puny Switcher script.
 [Here are some popular ones](https://github.com/jtroo/kanata#similar-projects).
 KMonad, for example, has a config file format similar to kanata.
 Imporantly, it must support external command execution to be able to invoke `puny-switcher.sh`.
 If you manage to adapt the provided config to another remapper, I'll gladly include it into the project.

-GNOME is complicated in regards to programmatical layout switching.
-The "correct" way is to use D-Bus messaging. [g3kb-switch](https://github.com/lyokha/g3kb-switch) seems to be the only extension besides [Shyriiwook](https://github.com/madhead/shyriiwook) that works with GNOME 41+ at the moment.
+GNOME is complicated in regards to programmatical layout switching. [g3kb-switch](https://github.com/lyokha/g3kb-switch) seems to be the only extension besides [Shyriiwook](https://github.com/madhead/shyriiwook) that works in GNOME 41+ at the moment.

 [xsel](http://www.kfish.org/software/xsel/) can be replaced with [xclip](https://github.com/astrand/xclip), if you prefer one over another.
 Just modify commands and their arguments in `puny-switcher.sh` to work with it.